ovh/docs/pages/web/web-paas/administration-users/guide.en-asia.md

 * Project Viewer: Any user with access to environment types automatically gets this role.

 These control who has access to projects.

 Users can still see projects that they can't access if they're a member of an organization.
+See more on access control for organizations.

 To see all projects you have a role in, from the main console page click **All projects&nbsp;<span aria-label="and then">></span> All projects**.